Damuna/Notes/notes/Red_theory.md

 evil-wirm -i [IP] -u [USER] -p [PASSWD]
 ```

+To upload /download files use `upload` and `download` in the winrm session.
+The file must be in the folder you used to connect to winrm.

 #### Exploit

 The password is stored as an hash,  one-way function that takes any amount of data and returns a fixed size value.